jonlovera/staple/README.md

 ### [Code of Conduct](https://github.com/moretape/staple/blob/master/CODE_OF_CONDUCT)

-Facebook has adopted a Code of Conduct that we expect project participants to adhere to.
+Moretape has adopted a Code of Conduct that we expect project participants to adhere to.
 Please read [the full text](https://github.com/moretape/staple/blob/master/CODE_OF_CONDUCT) so that you can understand what actions will and will not be tolerated.